 Once you’ve chosen a provider (and hopefully, that would be ExpressVPN), your first step should be to sign up and then download the software.
 You’ll then need to install it onto each device that you want to access your VPN on.
 Most providers have a simple-to-follow process built into the installation, recognizing that many customers aren’t technology experts.

 Once the software is installed, you’ll be able to open the app and select the server you want to connect to.
 Typically, VPN providers will have multiple servers for you to choose from, scattered across the world.
 Depending on what you want to get out of using a VPN, this could be an important step.
 If you want to geo-spoof, the server that you select will dictate what content you’re able to access.
-You also need to be aware that some providers place restrictions on how often you can switch server, so choose carefully if this is the case.
+You also need to be aware that some providers place restrictions on how often you can switch servers, so choose carefully if this is the case.

 To learn more about getting the most out of your VPN, here’s an interesting article for you.
 Read all about how to configure a VPN on your Mac.